 Generally, the tax credit is claimed on IRS form 3468 for the tax year in which the rehabilitated building is placed in service.
 For phased projects, the tax credit may be claimed before completion of the entire project provided that the substantial rehabilitation test has been met.
 If a building remains in service throughout the rehabilitation, then the credit may be claimed when the substantial rehabilitation test has been met.
-Unused tax credit can be "carried back" one year and "carried forward" 20 years.
+In general, unused tax credit can be "carried back" one year and "carried forward" 20 years.

 The IRS requires that the NPS certification of completed work (Application Part 3) be filed with the tax return claiming the tax credit.
-If final certification has not yet been received when the taxpayer files the tax return claiming the credit, a copy of the first page of the Historic Preservation Certification Application-Part 2 must be filed with the tax return.
+If final certification has not yet been received when the taxpayer files the tax return claiming the credit, a copy of the first page of the Historic Preservation Certification Application-Part 2 must be filed with the tax return, with proof that the building is a certified historic structure or that such status has been requested.
 The copy of the application filed must show evidence that it has been received by either the SHPO or the NPS (date-stamped receipt or other notice is sufficient).
 If the taxpayer then fails to receive final certification within 30 months after claiming the credit, the taxpayer must agree to extend the period of assessment.
 If the NPS denies certification to a rehabilitation project, the credit will be disallowed.